Eigenvector dynamics under free addition: Eigenvectors dynamics in the large limit

+Theorem \ref{Shlyakhtenko.th} can be proved using the Schur complement formula, which permits one to obtain the equation \eqref{eq.pt-fixe} satisfied by the limit points along subsequences of the complex measure $\sigma_t^N$, and then the fixed point theorem to show the uniqueness of the analytic function $G_t(\cdot,x)$ satisfying \eqref{eq.pt-fixe} (see \cite{gerard-alice,remi-vincent} where such a route was used).
+In \cite{shlyakhtenko}, Shlyakhtenko proves in fact a more general result, covering the case of band random matrices, with a proof using the theory of free probability.

-Finally, using the work of Biane \cite{biane}, we know that the limiting spectral distribution $\mu_t(d\lambda)$ admits a smooth density $\rho_t(\lambda)$ with respect to Lebesgue measure.
-We further stress the convergence of the Stieltjes transform near the real axis:
+Finally, using the work of Biane \cite{biane} {\it On the free convolution with a Semi-circular distribution}, we know that the limiting spectral distribution $\mu_t(d\lambda)$ admits a smooth density $\rho_t(\lambda)$ with respect to Lebesgue measure.
+In \cite[Corollary 2]{biane}, Biane gives an analytic formula for the density $\rho_t$ as a function of the Stieltjes transform $G_{\mu_0}$ of the initial spectral density $\mu_0$, proving the convergence of the Stieltjes transform near the real axis: